 If your systems store personal information, you’ll need to ensure their privacy.
 Such information includes everything that helps to identify a specific individual—for example, a bank card number or social security number.

-Personal information has to be collected, used, retained, and disclosed in accordance with the operation’s privacy notice and AICPA’s principles.
+Personal information has to be collected, used, retained, and disclosed following the operation’s privacy notice and AICPA’s principles.
 Using encryption and MFA are good practices that help to protect privacy.

 How Can We Help to Protect Your Data?